Landforms of Glacier

 Hanging Valley

-Just like tributary streams of river, there are tributary glaciers also which join the main glacier after moving over their mountainous path.
+Just like tributary streams of the river, there are tributary glaciers also which join the main glacier after moving over their mountainous path.

 They have less volume of ice than the main glaciers and their rate of erosion is less rapid.